sveltejs/kit/.changeset/old-comics-happen.md

 '@sveltejs/kit': patch
 ---

-fix: sveltekit:prefetch correctly distinguishes between hash routes
+fix: page store correct after navigation when an identical route with a different hash had been prefetched